Skip to main content

 Compatibility Issues

-Some networks and applications don’t support encrypted DNS.
-Network administrators may block DoH/DoT.
+Some networks and applications do not support encrypted DNS.
+Network administrators may block DoT port 853.
+Test deployments thoroughly to ensure functionality across all environments.

 Privacy Tradeoffs